microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-2/solution.md

 ![image](./img/AzMig1.png)

-Select *Servers, databases and web apps*, make sure that the previously created Azure Migrate project is selected and klick *Discover*
+Select *Servers, databases and web apps*, make sure that the previously created Azure Migrate project is selected and click *Discover*

 ![image](./img/Discover1.png)

 - Select *Physical or other (AWS, GCP,Xen, etc.)* from the *Are your servers virtualized* drop down.
-- Enter a name into the *Name your appliance* field and clicke *Generate*.
+- Enter a name into the *Name your appliance* field and click *Generate*.
 - Wait until the Project key has been created.
 - Copy the Project key
 - click *Download*, to download the ZIP file containing the PowerShell script to install the Azure Migrate Appliance.